Using the Custom Filter Widget

 If you always want results matching this at the top, set the Boost value really high (e.g., 1000).

 Custom Heading (text): Enter the heading to display for this filter.
-If not set, the Filter Field’s value is displayed.
+If not set, the Filter Field’s value appears.

 Custom Parameter Name (text): Specify a URL parameter name for the filter.
 If not set, the Filter Field’s value is used.